 Here is a brief look at some of the stories that have made this one of golf’s most beloved events.

-Phil Harris, a longtime band leader and Crosby crony, curls in a 90-foot putt on 17 to capture the Pro-Am title with partner Dutch Harrison.
+Phil Harris, a longtime bandleader and Crosby crony, curls in a 90-foot putt on 17 to capture the Pro-Am title with partner Dutch Harrison.
 Says the hard-partying Harris, “Ain’t this a heckuva blow to clean living?”

-Ben Hogan spent his last Crosby paired with the host.
+Ben Hogan spends his last Crosby paired with the host.
 The weather for Sunday’s finale is dismal, so Crosby invites Hogan to end the round at his house on 13.
 The Hawk declines, completing the round with an 81.